9001/copyparty/docs/versus.md

 ## [arozos](https://github.com/tobychui/arozos)
 * big suite of applications similar to [kodbox](#kodbox), copyparty is better at downloading/uploading/music/indexing but arozos has other advantages
 * go; primarily linux (limited support for windows)
+* ⚠️ needs root
 * ⚠️ uploads not resumable / integrity-checked
 * ⚠️ uploading small files to copyparty is 2.7x faster
 * ⚠️ uploading large files to copyparty is at least 10% faster
   * arozos is websocket-based, 512 KiB chunks; writes each chunk to separate files and then merges
   * copyparty splices directly into the final file; faster and better for the HDD and filesystem
+* ⚠️ across the atlantic, uploading to copyparty is 6x faster
 * ⚠️ no directory tree navpane; not as easy to navigate
 * ⚠️ download-as-zip is not streaming; creates a temp.file on the server
 * ⚠️ not self-contained (pulls from jsdelivr)